brainy-minds/Jterator/README.md

         handles: handles/myModule4.handles
         interpreter: julia
 ```
-Note that the value for the "interpreter" key can be either a full path to the interpreter program (e.g. /usr/bin/python) or a command that can be interpreted by /usr/bin/env (e.g. python).
+Note that the value for the **'interpreter'** key can be either a full path to the interpreter program (e.g. /usr/bin/python) or a command that can be interpreted by /usr/bin/env (e.g. python).
 Also note that the working directory is by default the project folder.
 You can provide either a full path to modules and handles files or a path relative to the project folder.
+The names of the **'jobs'** will be written into the temporary pipeline data HDF5 file in order to make them available for modules.

 Handles descriptor files
 ------------------------

-Describe your modules in the .handles (YAML) descriptor files (Python example):
+Describe your modules in the .handles (YAML) descriptor files:
+Python example:

 ```yaml
 hdf5_filename: None